-Head to Elevate Life Church for the annual Family Fun Fest, a fun and safe Halloween alternative for kids of all ages.
-In years past, the event has featured carnival rides, inflatables, a petting zoo, cakewalks, games, face painting, hayrides, and more.
-Enjoy unlimited rides and inflatables by purchasing a wristband, or you can pay per ticket to use towards the activities.
+Annual Family Fun Fest, a fun and safe Halloween alternative for kids of all ages, featuring carnival rides, inflatables, a petting zoo, cakewalks, games, face painting, hayrides, and more.
+Enjoy unlimited rides and inflatables by purchasing a wristband, or pay per activity.
 There are also plenty of free games and candy to enjoy!
-Food trucks will be on site for an additional cost and costumes are welcome.
+Food trucks will be on-site; costumes are welcome.

 Trick or Treating | Costume Events